 For the third row, mix in a couple of the first color feathers with the second color feathers as a transition row.

 Then use all of the second color feathers on the top rows.

 This means you need about 14 feathers of the bottom color and 13 feathers of the top color.

-If you really want to get fancy you can use 3 or 4 colors for a rainbow layered effect.
-To make it look effective you will need to use more feathers for this look.
-For this picture, I used:
+If you really want to get fancy you can use 3 or 4 colors for a rainbow layered effect, like I did for these Mardi Gras feather centerpieces.

 Variation 7: Mix and Match Ostrich Feather Centerpieces